HorizenOfficial/horizen-academy-v2/docs/interoperability/zendoo.md

 }
 ```

-**Note**: In the graphic before we called:
+**Note**: In the graphic before we called: $2 \cdot 1\$ the base case for simplicity's sake.

-$$
-2 \cdot 1\
-$$

-the base case for simplicity's sake.

 We want to achieve proof of state transitions in the context of our sidechains.
 If the state transition is proven, the resulting state and hence all backward transfers are automatically proven. _But how does recursion apply to this?_

 #### State Transition Proofs

-The blockchain's state transition logic is a function that takes the current state
+The blockchain's state transition logic is a function that takes the current state $s\*i\$ and the most recent set of transactions $t_i\$ as an input, and returns the next state $s\*{i+1}\$ as an output.

-$$
-s\*i\
-$$

-and the most recent set of transactions

-$$
-t_i\
-$$

-as an input, and returns the next state

-$$
-s\*{i+1}\
-$$

-as an output.
 The factorial of five is expressed as the number five times the result of the function for computing the factorial of four.
 The current state can also be computed based on the current transition and the result of the function for computing the last state.
 Let us look at a tangible example.

 ![states and state transitions](/img/sidechains/states-and-state-transitions.jpg)

-Let's assume a sidechain starts in state
+Let's assume a sidechain starts in state $s_1\$ with its genesis block.

+The first transition $t_1\$ consists of all transactions included in the first "real" block applied to the first state.
+The transition function, let's call it `update`, takes these two parameters, the initial state (Genesis Block) and the first transition (read: transactions), and computes the next state $s_2\$ given the inputs constitute valid arguments to the `update` function.

 $$
-s_1\
-$$

-with its genesis block.

-The first transition

-$$
-t_1\
-$$

-consists of all transactions included in the first "real" block applied to the first state.
-The transition function, let's call it `update`, takes these two parameters, the initial state (Genesis Block) and the first transition (read: transactions), and computes the next state

-$$
-s_2\
-$$

-given the inputs constitute valid arguments to the `update` function.

-$$
 s_2 = update(t_1, s_1)
 $$

 The same logic applies for the second state transition.
-Based on state
+Based on state $s_2\$ and the second transition $t_2\$ the `update` function computes the third state

 $$
-s_2\
-$$

-and the second transition

-$$
-t_2\
-$$

-the `update` function computes the third state

-$$
 s_3 = update(t_2, s_2)
 $$

-Now, the current state of the sidechain can always be computed from the initial state
+Now, the current state of the sidechain can always be computed from the initial state $s_1\$ and all transitions $t_i\$ the system underwent.

-$$
-s_1\
-$$

-and all transitions

-$$
-t_i\
-$$

-the system underwent.
 It allows one to subsequently compute every state the system went through.
-In our example, the third state
+In our example, the third state $s_3\$ can be computed as:

 $$
-s_3\
-$$

-can be computed as:

-$$
 s_3 = update(t_2, update(t_1, s_1)).
 $$

-We simply replaced

-$$
-s_2\
-$$

-from the second formula in this section with the right term of the first equation.
+We simply replaced $s_2\$ from the second formula in this section with the right term of the first equation.

 #### Recursive State Transition Proofs